stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 the final soul-shattering catastrophe held elements of daemoniac phantasy which make even me doubt the reality of what I saw.

-  I was West&rsquo;s closest friend and only confidential assistant.
+  I was West's closest friend and only confidential assistant.
 We had met years before, in medical school, and from the first I had shared his terrible researches.
 He had slowly tried to perfect a solution which, injected into the veins of the newly deceased, would restore life; a labour demanding an abundance of fresh corpses and therefore involving the most unnatural actions.
-Still more shocking were the products of some of the experiments&mdash;grisly masses of flesh that had been dead, but that West waked to a blind, brainless, nauseous animation.
+Still more shocking were the products of some of the experiments--grisly masses of flesh that had been dead, but that West waked to a blind, brainless, nauseous animation.
 These were the usual results, for in order to reawaken the mind it was necessary to have specimens so absolutely fresh that no decay could possibly affect the delicate brain-cells.

-  This need for very fresh corpses had been West&rsquo;s moral undoing.
+  This need for very fresh corpses had been West's moral undoing.
 They were hard to get, and one awful day he had secured his specimen while it was still alive and vigorous.
 A struggle, a needle, and a powerful alkaloid had transformed it to a very fresh corpse, and the experiment had succeeded for a brief and memorable moment; but West had emerged with